Skip to contents

 components

-A character vector of component names to include in the computation.
-These must be present in the PXL file.
+A character vector of component names to include.
+All components must be present in the PXL file.

 fracs